Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 6 September 2025 01.34.20 UTC
+- WIB: Sabtu, 6 September 2025 02.20.56 UTC
-- WITA: Sabtu, 6 September 2025 02.34.20 UTC
+- WITA: Sabtu, 6 September 2025 03.20.56 UTC
-- WIT: Sabtu, 6 September 2025 03.34.20 UTC
+- WIT: Sabtu, 6 September 2025 04.20.56 UTC

 Kutipan Inspiratif:
-"Let a hundred flowers bloom, let a hundred schools of thought contend."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: nature
+Kategori: motivational